COVID-19 Coding: Your Questions Answered

-Once a POU (point of use) receives a thermal shipper with our vaccine, they have three options for storage:
+Once a point of use (POU) receives a thermal shipper with our vaccine, they have multiple storage options:

 - Ultra-low-temperature freezers, which are commercially available and can extend shelf life for up to six months.

-- Refrigeration units that are commonly available in hospitals.
-The vaccine can be stored for five days at refrigerated 2-8°C conditions.
+- Refrigeration units that are commonly available in hospitals and pharmacies.
+The vaccine can be stored for two weeks at temperatures between -25°C and -15°C.

-These notes were pulled directly from the Pfizer-BioNTech fact sheet.
-For more details and information on storing the Pfizer-BiOnTech vaccine, see their COVID-19 Vaccine U.S. Distribution Fact Sheet.
+For more details and information on storing the Pfizer-BiOnTech vaccine, see its COVID-19 Vaccine U.S. Distribution Fact Sheet.

 Moderna COVID-19 Vaccine

-Moderna’s COVID-19 vaccine will arrive frozen at temperatures between -25°C and -15°C (-13°F and 5°F).
+Moderna’s COVID-19 vaccine will arrive frozen at temperatures between -50°C and -15°C (-58°F and 5°F).
 They can remain frozen until their expiration date.

 After vaccines are thawed in preparation for use, they can then be stored at the following times at the following temperatures:

 - 24 hours: cool storage up to room temperature at 8º-25ºC (46º-=77ºF)